nelson-vieira/masters-thesis/README.md

 ## License

-The application in the masters-thesis/app folder is licensed under a [AGPL-3.0 license](LICENSE-APP), except in masters-thesis/app/docs folder.
+The application in the `masters-thesis/app` directory is licensed under a [AGPL-3.0 license](LICENSE-APP), except in `masters-thesis/app/docs` directory.

 All other code in this repository is licensed under the [CC-BY-4.0 license](LICENSE).